garungabc/Pagination_wp/README.md

-# Extension Kit
+# Pagination for Wordpress
- > It's an extension kit for our theme https://github.com/hieu-pv/nf-theme
+ > It's an extension kit for our theme https://github.com/hieu-pv/nf-theme and have use "illuminate/pagination" package of Symfony.

 <a name="installation"></a>
 ##### Step 1: Install